 Shelby Co.
 Woman Charged with TennCare Drug Fraud

-NASHVILLE, Tenn. – A Shelby County woman is charged with TennCare fraud for filling a fraudulent prescription and using TennCare healthcare insurance benefits as payment.
+NASHVILLE, TN – A Shelby County woman is charged with TennCare fraud in nearby Haywood County for using TennCare to pay for fraudulent prescriptions.

 The Office of Inspector General (OIG), with assistance from Sheriff’s officers in Shelby and Haywood counties, today announced the arrest of Tameka S. Harris, 22, of Memphis.

 Harris is charged in a Haywood County indictment with TennCare fraud and two counts of forgery for presenting a forged prescription at the pharmacy and paying for it with TennCare healthcare insurance benefits.